-The Hunts Point Peninsula is an area of approximately 690 acres in the South Bronx, nearly half of which is occupied by the 329-acre Food Distribution Center.
+The neighborhood of Hunts Point is an area of approximately 690 acres in the South Bronx, nearly half of which is occupied by the 329-acre Food Distribution Center.
 It is a diverse, industrial neighborhood with a solid residential community of roughly 12,000 residents.

-The Hunts Point Vision Plan Task Force was formed in Spring 2003 to provide a forum for addressing critical issues facing the Hunts Point Peninsula.
+The Hunts Point Vision Plan Task Force was formed in Spring 2003 to provide a forum for addressing critical issues facing Hunts Point.
 The Task Force is made up of community leaders, business owners, local constituents, elected officials, and government agencies.
-The Hunts Point Vision Plan (below), released on March 8, 2005, focuses on four categories of short-term goals that were prioritized by the Task Force, and outlines a series of concrete recommendations to meet those goals:
+The Hunts Point Vision Plan was released on March 8, 2005, and focused on four categories of short-term goals that were prioritized by the Task Force and outlines a series of recommendations to meet those goals:

 - Creating Connections: Including greater access to the waterfront, streetscape enhancements, and intersection improvements for pedestrian safety.
-For more information, review the South Bronx Greenway plan.
+For more information, please see the South Bronx Greenway plan.

 - Improving Traffic Safety & Efficiency: Including the development of an alternative fueling facility, implementation of new truck routes and signage, and the reconfiguration of Food Center Drive.

-NYCEDC has begun implementing portions of the Vision Plan and is coordinating its efforts with several agencies, including the Departments of City Planning, Parks & Recreation, Transportation, and Small Business Services.
-The Task Force continues to meet on a bi-annual basis at the offices of Bronx Community Board 2.To view a map of the project area with key highlights of the plan, download the Hunts Point Vision Plan poster.
+Over the years, the City has implemented portions of the Vision Plan and is coordinating its efforts across several agencies including NYCEDC and the Departments of City Planning, Parks & Recreation, Transportation, and Small Business Services.
+The Task Force continues to meet on a bi-annual basis to provide progress updates on projects and initiatives.

 The Hunts Point Food Distribution Center is comprised of over 155 public and private wholesalers, including the Hunts Point Terminal Produce Market, the Cooperative Meat Market, and the New Fulton Fish Market, who generate more than $3 billion in sales annually.